 It is obvious that it cannot be conclusively stated that the RS3 beat the AMG, seeing the time difference of the best laps of both cars was only 16 milliseconds.
 Just to put this time difference into the correct perspective, it takes 100 – 150 milliseconds to blink one’s eyes.

 By comparing these two hot hatchbacks, we have seen that they are indeed marvels of engineering.
 Don’t stop there when it comes to comparing things.
 It is worth your while to compare your insurance quotes to make sure you get yourself the best deal that you feel suits your needs.
-You can get a quick, affordable quote via PMD’s online car insurance platform.
+You can get a quick, affordable car insurance quote online here.

 April 7, 2019